earthly/earthly/docs/cloud/satellites/managing.md

 ```

 Note that updates will only happen during the maintenance window while the satellite is asleep.
 If the satellite remains in use
-for the entire duration of the maintenance window, then the update will be aborted until the next day.
+for the entire duration of the maintenance window, then the update will be re-attempted the next day.

 #### Version Pinning